Computer Sciences

 Count = 4

-The program displays the error message, notifying the user that he has given three chances to enter the correct credentials.
+The program displays the error message, notifying the user that he has been given three chances to enter the correct credentials.
 The program ends.
 As expected Pass

 A user should register himself by pressing 2.